 When Your Insurer Says No, Take Action

-Despite your best efforts and a positive attitude, your insurer may still turn down a request for a specific treatment, a favorite doctor or other care.
-Don’t take no for an answer if you feel strongly about your request — at least not before exhausting all avenues of appeal.
+Despite your best efforts and a positive attitude, your insurer may still turn down a request for a specific treatment, reimbursement for a favorite doctor who’s out of network, or other care.
+Don’t take no for an answer if you feel strongly about your request at least not before exhausting all avenues of appeal.

 - First, try to negotiate yourself.
 Call the insurance plan representative or the managed care patient representative and explain your request and your reason for making it.